xames3/smart/docs/source/miscellany/guiding-stars.rst

 .. epigraph::

-    If you loved me like a child, then live your life like a child.
-Walk this rock like a child.
+    If you loved me like a man, then live your life like a man.
+Walk this rock like a man.
 Keep moving forward through calm and storm, I'll always be with you Akshay, but in a different form.

-    -- Charlotte Parks
+    -- Charlotte Parks ❤️

 Like I said, as Uma's love shaped and transformed Shankar, your love shaped and transformed me, guiding me into my truest form.
 It was your belief in me as a